 Hannibal is a psychological horror television show which explores the relationship between the widely popular characters – psychiatrist, Hannibal and the FBI criminal profiler, Will Graham.
 The show was launched on NBC by the executive producer, Bryan Fuller, on April 4, 2013 and went on to complete three seasons.
-The third season, which premiered on June 4, 2015, is currently running.
-You can watch a lot of the previous episodes when you sign up for one of Comcast TV Packages right here.
+You can watch a lot of the previous episodes when you subscribe to one of the AT&T U-verse Packages at http://internet.realitytvcalendar.com/att-uverse-packages-.html.

 The TV series is based on the characters appearing in the novel, Red Dragon, by Thomas Harris.
 The widely popular novel, its sequels, and their movie adaptations have developed a cult following of sorts in the recent times.
 In fact, the character of Hannibal has become an inspiration for a number of psychological horror and thriller movies and shows after its success.
 The TV series too draws inspiration from the novels and the movies that have gained so much popularity.
 The first season of the TV series goes a step back and focusses on the relationship between Will Graham and Hannibal during the days before Hannibal’s dark side was discovered.